aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 ### Aurora Serverless MySQL

-the Serverless Cluster Construct below creates the our Database specifying that we require a MySQL Enging and enabling the HttpEndpoint switch's on Data API feature which will makes requests easier using http requests instead of managing connections
+The [Serverless Cluster](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-rds.ServerlessCluster.html) Construct below creates our Database specifying that we require a MySQL Enging and enabling the HttpEndpoint will switch on the Data API feature which will makes SQL requests easier using http instead of managing connections

 ```
 const db = new ServerlessCluster(this, "MyDatabase", {